DaSpood/Pandora/README.md

 ## Where to use

-You can try the simulator online at https://daspood.github.io/. **CURRENT STATUS: ONLY 'UNLIMITED MODE' IS FUNCTIONAL, SESSION STATS ARE RAW JSON.**
+You can try the simulator online at https://daspood.github.io/.

 You can also run the code locally by cloning the repository and check the scripts in the [package.json](package.json) file.